bbepis/XUnity.AutoTranslator/README.md

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from EnableTextureTranslation=False   ;Indicates whether the plugin will attempt to replace in-game images with those from the TextureDirectory directory
-EnableTextureDumping=False       ;Indicates whether the plugin will dump texture it is capapble of replacing to the TextureDirectory.
+EnableTextureDumping=False       ;Indicates whether the plugin will dump texture it is capable of replacing to the TextureDirectory.
 Has significant performance impact
-EnableTextureToggling=False      ;Indicates whether or not toggle the translation with the ALT+T hotkey will also affect textures.
+EnableTextureToggling=False      ;Indicates whether or not toggling the translation with the ALT+T hotkey will also affect textures.
 Not guaranteed to work for all textures.
 Has significant performance impact
 EnableTextureScanOnSceneLoad=True ;Indicates whether or not the plugin should scan for textures on scene load.
 This enables the plugin to find and (possibly) replace more texture
 LoadUnmodifiedTextures=False     ;Indicates whether or not unmodified textures should be loaded.
 Modifications are determined based on the hash in the file name.
 Only enable this for debugging purposes as it is likely to cause oddities
 TextureHashGenerationStrategy=FromImageName ;Indicates how the mod identifies pictures through hashes.
 Can be ["FromImageName", "FromImageData", "FromImageNameThenData"]